 Global families often wonder what holidays to celebrate.
-They wonder what should be important for their children to memories of or events around.
-Selecting holidays is never an easy decision especially in our cross-cultural families or our families that have lived in a variety of locations.
+They wonder what should be important for their children to have memories of or what events they should celebrate.
+Selecting holidays is never an easy decision especially in our cross-cultural families or for our families that have lived in a variety of locations.
 Whatever you choose to celebrate – make it a ritual.
 Celebrate that holiday every year no matter where you are or who you are with at that time.

 This year – we will be doing a take on the pioneers who lived in Kansas.
 Several of our friends in Roatan will be meeting us on the pier for “Pie” and “Beers.”
 Thanks to Heather a friend from college, who told about this type of celebration and it seemed perfect for my annual Kansas Day party on Roatan.

 Here is one of my favorite stories about Kansas, God, and a pet.
 (Sounds like a great country western song.)